asplake/agendashift-open/workshops/outside-in-strategy-review.md

 [![OI-SR template image][oi_sr_template.image]][oi_sr_template]

 This workshop is available for private use only.
-The longer workshop [Wholehearted:OKR – Bringing OKR to life with Agendashift] is available both publicly and privately, and incorporates all the material of the Outside-in Strategy Review.
+The longer workshop [Wholehearted:OKR – Integrating strategy, development, and delivery] is available both publicly and privately, and incorporates all the material of the Outside-in Strategy Review.
 The shorter [Impact!
 Story, Strategy, and Outcomes for Products and Services] concentrates on the Customer layer (and indirectly the Organisation and Product layers).
 Our several [Transformation Strategy Workshops] can be seen as focusing mainly on the Platform and Team(s) layers.

 ## Related